BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/Location_multi-product/README.md

 trainer.run()
 ```

-The RBF model will be saved as "rbf_models_package_5perc.pkl" (or "X"perc) in the same scenario folder.
+The RBF model will be saved as "rbf_models_package_2perc.pkl", "rbf_models_package_5perc.pkl", or "rbf_models_package_10perc.pkl" in the same scenario folder.

 **temp_eval.py** contains an example on how to evaluate predictions, with the test and validation splits.